 30-day Phase of Sales Plan

 The first month should be for training and getting used to how the company works.
-Your priorities should be along learning the product you’re selling, establishing your relationship with your team, and learning the CRM of your company, if it’s LeadSquared (15-day free trial) then you are in great hands!
+Your priorities should be along learning the product you’re selling, establishing your relationship with your team, and learning the CRM of your company.

 You need to understand what your team wants.
 In any workplace, you want to be able to adapt to your team’s objectives and work towards them.

 The 30-60-90-day approach lets you set out your sales goals and accommodate them to the rest of the team.

 Tip: Look to go beyond the goals themselves and understand why your team looks for these objectives.